25 Meaningful Saving and Budgeting Activities for High School Students

 The Consumer Financial Protection Bureau has developed lots of tools to help teens and adults learn to manage money.
 Show kids how to use their Income Tracker, Spending Tracker, Bill Calendar, and Budget Worksheet (all at the link below).
 Start by having kids consider their current financial situation.
 Then, give them hypothetical “adult” situations to plan for, with income and expenses drawn from typical people in your area.

-Learn more: Budgeting Worksheet Tools/CFPB
+Learn more: Budgeting Worksheet Tools

 Portion of a printable budget activities worksheet with a table to help students make a plan for buying something they want

 This activity encourages kids to think about purchases, especially major ones.
-Saving money is just one part of the process—they also need to consider what makes a good purchase, and whether they should pay up front or borrow the money instead.
+Saving money is just one part of the process—they also need to consider what makes a good purchase and whether they should pay up front or borrow the money instead.

-Learn more: Create a Buying Plan/CFPB
+Learn more: Creating a Buying Plan

-4. Practice grocery shopping
+Practice grocery shopping

 Most kids probably have no idea how much groceries cost.
-Use grocery store websites to your advantage, and have kids take a virtual “shopping trip.”
+Use grocery store websites to your advantage, and have kids take a virtual shopping trip.
 They can plan meals and determine what they’ll need to buy.
 Or have them start with a weekly food budget and work backwards from there.
 Either way, remind them to make sure their menus include healthy options.

-Learn more: Make a Healthy Grocery List/WebMD
+Learn more: Make a Great Grocery List at WebMD

 Part of a printable worksheet to help kids plan for financial emergencies